 The Home Apothecary Series is an invitation to begin your plant knowledge journey, to confidently and safely create an at-home herbal apothecary from the plants and herbs that grow in our beautiful Shenandoah Valley.
 Designed to be accessible and an “at-your-own-pace” offering, this full-day workshop, one Saturday a month, leads participants through all their senses to connect with living plants, to experience their medicine in different forms, and ethically create herbal remedies that nurture the individual and the interconnected ecology of our local green spaces.

 Each Saturday we highlight one plant and dive in deep to its being, its stories, its characteristics, its medicine and its beauty.
 We also explore other plants in season on that day or plants that are in the same family or in community with the herb of the day.
 As a group, we learn one medicine-making method from start to finish, and each participant gets to go home with fully processed medicine for their home apothecary!

 Weaving in mindful movement, self-care practices, walking and casual group discussions, this isn’t the typical all-day lecture.
 At the CYANWOOD Natural Lifestyles Center, we have access to comfortable space with natural light, filtered water, and the option to spread out, with blankets, bolsters, cushions or chairs.
 We also encourage our participants to dress comfortably and bring whatever they need to make themselves at home.

-- forest, field or garden walk
+- forest, field or garden walk (except in Winter months)

 - space and time for journaling and sketching